cloudify-cosmo/docs.getcloudify.org/content/cli/ldap.md

 #### Required flags

-  `-s, --ldap-server TEXT` - The LDAP server address against which to authenticate.
+  `-s, --ldap-server TEXT` - The LDAP address against which to authenticate, for example: `ldaps://ldap.domain.com`.

   `-u, --ldap-username TEXT`- The LDAP admin username to be set on the
                                   Cloudify Manager.